-As we all know, workstations’ operating system versions are no longer device-specific, and this means that managing an operating system’s lifespan has a central role in organizing and maintaining a company’s IT environment.
+As we all know, workstations’ operating system versions are no longer device-specific, and this means that managing an operating system’s lifecycle has a central role in organizing and maintaining a company’s IT environment.
 Server operating systems will eventually face an identical change – but this is still way in the future.
-Right now we are in a situation where a single operating system version is used for the entire lifespan of a server, and to maintain the operating system you need regular software updates.
+Right now we are in a situation where a single operating system version is used for the entire lifecycle of a server, and to maintain the operating system you need regular software updates.
 And when looking at an organization’s cyber security level and its performance, these regular software updates have a very important role.

 Don’t let your server operating system turn into a security risk

 Keeping a server operating system’s software up to date is extremely important for an organization’s entire cyber security.
 It’s not rare that most employees (and through extranet, a large number of clients as well) are one way or another using a single server, which means that if a malware can use a vulnerability and crawl into the system, and for instance crypt the server’s hard drive or mass-distribute viruses to workstations, overall damages can snowball into an unpredictable scope.
 If a company has their own servers (as opposed to using cloud server space, for instance) it’s vital to make sure the server operating systems’ cyber security is up to date.